BinomialLLC/basis_universal/README.md

 Our overall goal with this project is to simplify the encoding and efficient distribution of LDR and HDR GPU texture, image, and texture video content in a way that is compatible with any GPU or rendering/graphics API.

 The system supports three modes: ETC1S, UASTC LDR, and UASTC HDR.
-The C/C++ encoder and transcoder libaries can be compiled to native code or WebAssembly.
-All encoder/transcoder features can be accessed from Javascript.
+The C/C++ encoder and transcoder libaries can be compiled to native code or WebAssembly, and all encoder/transcoder features can be accessed from Javascript.

 Links
 -----